dalb8/my-fdroiddata/README.md

 we'll get around to revising them eventually.
 Depending on the distro, there could also be dependency issues for some apps.
-Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; since I also use the gradle wrapper which caches gradle versions in `~/.gradle/wrapper`, I store the path to each version in config.py and comment out all but one, depending on the build; I prefer this to editing `.bashrc`.
+Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; since I'd often use the gradle wrapper, which caches gradle versions in `~/.gradle/wrapper`, I store the path to each version in config.py and comment out all but one, depending on the build; I also make symlinks like `~/bin/gradle-1.11` for when I'm not using fdroid.

 Many of the texts are by the contributors to [fdroiddata](https://gitorious.org/f-droid/fdroiddata) and those are under the AGPLv3.